-They’re the logical conclusion of where, judging by two days spent on the show floor, PC component design is heading: big, brash and almost definitely laden with RGB lighting.
+They’re the logical conclusion of where, judging by two days spent on the show floor, component design is heading when it comes to building a new PC: big, brash and almost definitely laden with RGB lighting.
 It’s a testament to how ambitious some of these designs are that even among such flashy company, certain models still manage to stand out.
 Here are five of them!

 InWin Z Tower by KuN Mod

 The Z Tower (or Z-Tower – InWin are a bit inconsistent on the hyphen) is supposedly inspired by modern architecture, and while that’s presumably more of the ‘expensive sculpture in a park’ variety than ‘Milton Keynes office block’, it certainly makes for a strikingly unique chassis.

 It’s another creation of veteran Chinese modder KuN Mod, who contributed the bubble-shaped WINBOT case to last year’s Computex.
 The Z Tower appears to be a simpler concept, at least in terms of features: there are no moving parts and the motherboard, power supply and liquid cooling hardware all appear to be mounted in a simple setup that’s reminiscent of a bog-standard ATX case.
 Still, the helix shape is full of gaps that provide a nice, clear view of the components humming away, and it’s presumably a lot better for ventilation than the WINBOT in its closed state.